henkmollema/henkmollema.github.io/_posts/2016-01-06-advanced-options-configuration-in-asp.net-5.md

 }
 ```

 Now we want to configure some settings if the ConsoleWriter component is added to the application.
-To accomplish, we can implement the `IConfigureOptions<T>` interface:
+To accomplish, we can implement the `IConfigureOptions<T>` interface which defines a `Configure(T)` method:

 ```csharp
 public class ConfigureAppSettings : IConfigureOptions<AppSettings>